 The location of Yerevan itself is an inspiring factor for the foreigners to visit the city in order to enjoy the views of the Biblical Mount Ararat, as the city lies at the feet of the mountain, forming the shape of a Roman amphitheater.

 Yerevan is home to dozens of museums, art galleries, concert halls, city parks, churches and many other attractions.
-The most prominent of these are the National Gallery of Armenia, The State Opera House, The Cafesjian Museum of Art, Sergei Parajanov Museum, The Matenadaran Institute of Ancient Manuscripts, “Ararat” Brandy Factory and Armenian Genocide Memorial.
+The most prominent of these are the History Museum of Armenia, The State Opera House, The Cafesjian Museum of Art, Sergei Parajanov Museum, The Matenadaran Institute of Ancient Manuscripts, “Ararat” Brandy Factory and Armenian Genocide Memorial.